 In this section we present our approach, which is based on semantic web, linguistic processing, and machine learning technologies.
 Ontology is used for indexing, search and retrieval process.
 Availability of a comprehensive ontology at design time however is not feasible for constantly evolving domains.
 As a solution, constant evolution of ontology can be achieved on the runtime with help of user intervention.
-This requirement assumes familiarity with semantic web techniques, and user's continuous commitment towards updating the ontology, which can also be an unreasonable assumption.
+This requirement assumes familiarity with semantic web techniques, and user's continuous commitment towards updating the ontology, which can be an unreasonable assumption.

 Our goal is to achieve this task, without any additional knowledge or effort required by the end user.
 We argue that this can be achieved by intelligently processing user-supplied keywords in file names that provide hint for concepts in ontology.
-We propose a method to appropriately classify user-supplied keywords in ontology where a semi- supervised named entity identification approach [17] can be employed.
+We propose a method to appropriately classify user-supplied keywords in ontology where a semi-supervised named entity identification approach [17] can be employed.
 Linguistic processing techniques may further help in addressing variations of these terms.
 For the ontology, we focus on instantiating a File Naming Convention (FNC) Ontology based on knowledge in seismic imaging domain that can be further extended by the users on the runtime.
-The concepts captured from textbook references [9], act as the initial source of domain knowledge that enables bootstrapping of FNC ontology.
+Concepts captured from textbook references [9], act as the initial source of domain knowledge that enables bootstrapping of FNC ontology.
 The source of data can be file names stored in data directories residing on personal desktops or shared locations.
 We create an instance of each file encountered in such directories in data repository that acts as data catalog or digital library.
 We assume that users follow some template - an informal file naming convention that can be utilized to our benefit.
-Every file name is expected to contain a finite number of slots can users can fill with some of the known values.
-Users may select different words or abbreviations to represent same concepts, completely omit some of them, or coin new variations or even new terms.
-To handle such an evolving scenario, we propose to instantiate metadata records with unknown or null keyword.
-We denote unfamiliar terms as Unknowns that temporarily holds new keywords found, that are not defined in the File Naming Convention ontology.
-Based on our assumption that every filename have slots (for project name, processing parameters etc.) that users are expected to fill.
-For a given file name, if we are not able to determine value for a particular slot (say project name), we assign temporary value of Null.
-With the provision of Unknown and Null that are further reviewed and updated by the end users, we maintain a constantly evolving FNC Ontonology that is updated as new projects, users, vendor products and scientific workflows are reflected in the file name.
+Every file name is expected to contain a finite number of slots can users can fill with some known values.
+Users may select different words or abbreviations to represent same concepts, completely omit some of them, or coin new variations or new terms.
+We denote terms that are not defined in the File Naming Convention ontology as Unknowns.
+I If we are unable to determine the value of a slot, we temporarily assign it a Null value.
+Unknown and Null instances are later reviewed and updated by end users, maintaining a constantly evolving FNC Ontology that is updated as new projects, users, vendor products and scientific workflows are reflected in the file name.
 File naming convention ontology can be mapped to work with metadata content standards.
 For each file annotated in the process, we create a unique instance in the FNC ontology, that helps in handling multiple versions of files and multiple copies of files stored in different directories.